 (These are exact quotes.
 You can watch a video here).

-Wether he just referred to the fans who believe that Dean and Cas are ALREADY in a secret relationship as some fans are claiming isn’t very clear.
+Whether he just referred to the fans who believe that Dean and Cas are ALREADY in a secret relationship as some fans are claiming isn’t very clear.
 Considering Jensen is used to fans shipping Wincest since the beginning of the show and those shippers usually believe Sam and Dean are already in a secret relationship, that could be the case.
-That would explain why he said that Misha and him aren’t playing it that way, because Dean and Cas DON’T have a secret relationship going on (fanfiction gap in 9×06 aside).
+That would explain why he said that Misha and him aren’t playing it that way because Dean and Cas DON’T have a secret relationship going on (fanfiction gap in 9×06 aside).

 However, what I don’t agree with is the “the whole Dean and Cas thing has gotten a little out of proportion” quote.
 What does that mean exactly?
 Have shippers gone too far?
 Have they become too excited about their ship?
 Is that supposed to be a problem?
 This shows that Jensen doesn’t know much about how the shipping community works.